vhladiienko/awesome-game-production/readme.md

 # Awesome Game Production [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > A curated list of resources, related to game production process: books, articles, tools, project management, methodologies etc. This list does not cover specific disciplines like game design, quality assurance, programming.
+Its focus is management and production.

 ## Contents